snozbot/fungus/Docs/fungus_lua/lua_overview.md

 # Using FungusLua On Its Own

-FungusLua can easily be used on its own if you don't need the rest of the functionality in Fungus.
+FungusLua can easily be used on its own if you don't need the rest of the functionality in %Fungus.

-1. In the project window, move the Fungus/Thirdparty/FungusLua folder up to the root of the project.
+1. In the project window, move the %Fungus/Thirdparty/FungusLua folder up to the root of the project.
-2. Delete the Fungus and FungusExamples folders.
+2. Delete the %Fungus and FungusExamples folders.

-The Tools > Fungus menu will now only show options for creating FungusLua objects.
-Obviously you won't be able to use Fungus functions like say(), menu(), etc. anymore, but you can still use LuaEnvironment, LuaBindings, LuaScript to add Lua scripting to your game.
+The Tools > %Fungus menu will now only show options for creating FungusLua objects.
+Obviously you won't be able to use %Fungus functions like say(), menu(), etc. anymore, but you can still use LuaEnvironment, LuaBindings, LuaScript to add Lua scripting to your game.

 # About Lua